FMC Gives

 Most often you see us scouting for pests in the field, presenting research, or connecting at an event.
 But in our downtime, you’ll catch us lacing up our skates to hit the ice as a coach, lifting a box at a foodbank, or crossing the finish line in a fundraising run.

-We’re not just passionate about helping farmers grow high-yielding, healthy crops, we’re passionate about growing communities too.
-We stand shoulder to shoulder with you as we roll up our sleeves and give back to the communities in which we live.
+We’re not just passionate about helping farmers grow high-yielding, healthy crops —we’re passionate about growing communities, too.
+We stand shoulder to shoulder with you as we roll up our sleeves and give back to the communities where we live.

 Here are some of the highlights.